 In 2017, Neymar moved to the French team Paris Saint-Germain.
 His contract—which you can read more about below—made him the most expensive player in history at the time.
 In Paris, Neymar has won three league titles, three Coupe de France and two Coupe de la Ligue.
 With Neymar on their side, the team also claimed a domestic treble in 2017-2018 and a domestic quadruple in the 2019-2020 season, leading PSG to their first Champions League Final at the end of the season.

 Neymar’s professional football career also includes successes as a member of the Brazilian National Team.
 When he was only 18 years old, he was picked for Brazil’s senior team for the first time, playing his debut match in a game against the United States.
 Since then, he has competed for Brazil at a number of international events, including the 2011 South American Youth Championship, the 2013 Confederations Cup, three Copa America tournaments in 2011, 2015 and 2019, 2011, two Summer Olympics in 2012 and 2016, along with two World Cups in 2014 and 2018, among others.
+So what is Neymar’s net worth?
+Read on for what we know about how much Neymar’s net worth is and what he makes.

 What is Neymar’s salary?